Followers

 Royal Governor Wentworth

-Royal Governor John Wentworth knew there was now a radical shift in public opinion.
-Recognizing a potential threat to Royal authority the governor tried to install a garrison at his only military post, Fort William and Mary in New Castle.
-But the Assembly, now antagonistic to the British, voted to grant him only 200 pounds to the enterprise.
-But Wentworth appointed an officer and three men to administer the fort, thus demonstrating the King's authority.
-Not much of an army to stave off a revolution.
+In May 1774, the closing of Boston's port greatly angered most New Englanders.
+British authorities insisted that the "salt-water tea" be paid for and forced Bostonians to accept this.
+In New Hampshire, the Committee of Correspondence vowed to make Boston's fight their own.
+Royal Governor John Wentworth recognized a radical shift in public opinion and saw a possible threat to Royal authority.
+He attempted to establish a garrison at his only military post, Fort William and Mary in New Castle.
+However, the Assembly, now hostile to the British, approved only 200 pounds for the effort.
+Wentworth appointed an officer and three men to run the fort, showing the King's authority.
+But the army was too small to prevent a revolution.

 The Politics